Contemporary art provides a creative platform for audiences to interpret and debate the diversity of life and culture.

 July – October 2017

-Bullargar Katitjin (learning together) celebrates the rich diversity of contemporary Australian Indigenous culture through a selection of artworks from Murdoch University Art Collection.
+Bullargar Katitjin (learning together) celebrates the rich diversity of contemporary Australian Indigenous culture through a selection of artworks from Murdoch University's Art Collection.
 The exhibition encourages discussion and promotes cross-cultural awareness by showcasing indigenous urban-based and remote community based artists of National significance.

 Featuring work by artists: Maryanne Purlta Downs, Freddie Timms, Mabel Juli, Lena Nyadbi, Rammey Ramsey, Julie Dowling, Darren Siwes, Roma Nyutjangka Butler, Ryan Presley, Sandra Hill, Meeyakba Shane Pickett, Laurel Nannup, Christopher Pease, Ben Pushman, Lydia Balbal